rneilson/rnh.js/README.md

 - `class`: value will be passed to `addcls()`
 - `style`: a string value will set `el.style.cssText` to given value; an object value will set each property using `setProperty()`
 - any property with a function as its value will be added as an event listener, with the key as the event
+- any property beginning with 'data-' will be added as an attribute of the element instead of a property

 #### `addcls(el, cls)`